aerospike-examples/cachedb-urlshortener/README.md

 `$ docker run -d --name aerospike-cache-db -p 3000-3003:3000-3003 aerospike/aerospike-cache-db-demo:v5.4.0.6`

-And a Docker image of Postgres with the port mapping 5432:5432.
+And a Docker image of Postgres with the port mapping 5432:5432:

 `$ docker run --name postgres -e POSTGRES_PASSWORD=password -p 5432:5432 -d postgres`

+Next, build a Postgres database named `shorturl`:

+`$ docker exec -u postgres -ti postgres bash -c '/usr/bin/createdb shorturl'`

-Build the executable and run it:
+As a last step, build the Go executable and run it:

 `$ go build main.go && ./cachedb`

-And open `localhost:4000` in your browser to see the shortener in action.
+Now you can open `localhost:4000` in your browser to see the shortener in action!

 # Adding The Cache To The Go Application: